petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 > Liferay Commerce 2.1 and Below

-After upgrading from to the latest version, execute a full search reindex.
+After upgrading from to the latest version, execute a full search reindex:

-To execute a search reindex:

 1. Navigate to _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.
 1. Click _Execute_ next to _Reindex all search indexes_. and wait for it to finish.